moheladwy/Programming_Assignment_4/README.md

 Projects:

     1- Login System.
+    2- Text Editor.

+Login System:

     A- Language used: C++
     B- Tools used: Cmake
     C- External library used: OpenXLSX (for controling the database the excel file)

-    2- Text Editor.
+Text Editor:

         A- Language used: C++
         B- Tools used: NULL
         C- External library used: NULL